FPAJournal.org14 Journal of Financial Planning | May 2018

 neatly into the categories of racism or

-sexism, but many times it’s a combina-
+sexism, but many times its a combina-

 tion of both.
 Firms and organizations